bschulz81/hyperbolicfitdll/README.md

 This is an open source library that can help to autofocus telescopes.

+It implements the algorithm described at Monthly Notices of the Royal Astronomical Society, Volume 511, Issue 2, April 2022, Pages 2008–2020, https://doi.org/10.1093/mnras/stac189 ( for a preprint, see https://arxiv.org/abs/2201.12466 ).

 The library contains 4 functions and a class with 8 constructors and 5 functions.

 One function (the earlier one) fits half flux diameter data to a hyperbola, from which the correct focus point can be interpolated.
 This function has no image analysis, which a third party program must provide on its own.

-The new versions of the library contain an image class which can be constructed from a path to a fits file, a fits file structure or an array with image data.
+By now, the library also can analyze images.
+It contains an image class which can be constructed from a path to a fits file, a fits file structure or an array with image data.
 The image data is then analyzed in fourier space.

 A function is provided that takes a vector of image classes constructed from several images and fits it to a parabola.
-From this, the correct focus point can be determined.
+Robust statistical methods are used in order to remove outliers.
+From the result of this calculation, an initial guess of the the correct focus point can be determined, which is then used as starting point in non-linear curve fitting methods, also together with robust statistical methods.

-The library is currently used in preview version of the software Astro Photography tool (APT) for the autofocus routine.
+The library is currently used in the software Astro Photography tool (APT) for the autofocus routine.

 Two test applications are provided.